LF-digitala-kanaler/LFDS/content/components/web/page-content/tables.md

       Designwise there are some differences to tables for presenting data:

-      * Rows are always banded
+      * Rows are always banded.

-      * The leftmost column features a label of what is described
+      * The leftmost column features a label of what is described.

         * If an editor enters an explanation of the label a chevron is added to the right of the label.
 The behaviour is then as in the [collapse-component](../supportive-microinteractions/collapse); clicking the label or chevron expands a row with the explanatory text.
       * Remaining table cells are filled with green checkboxes or left empty, rather than being filled with data